-- 1. Staff appear to be knowledgable about the adopted virtual learning environment. - 2.
-Internal monitoring of the programme is done through the Internal Quality Assurance Committee which meets three times a year to monitor and review programmes on offer. - 3.
-The proposed programme equips the students with the critical thinking and research skills required by students of a Higher Diploma in Hotel Administration.
+1. Staff appear to be knowledgable about the adopted virtual learning environment.

+2. Internal monitoring of the programme is done through the Internal Quality Assurance Committee which meets three times a year to monitor and review programmes on offer.

+3. The proposed programme equips the students with the critical thinking and research skills required by students of a BA degree in Hospitality Management.

-WE THANK THE EEC MEMBERS FOR THEIR GOOD WORDS
+WE THANK THE EEC MEMBERS FOR THEIR GOOD WORDS.

-Strenghths.